pluralsight/guides/faq.md

 Welcome!
 This is a community for collaborating on creating great technical guides and tutorials.
 Our collective aim is by working together, we can educate the world, plus improve our knowledge.
-Think of this as a "Wikipedia" for technical guides and tutorials.
+Think of this as a "Wikipedia" for technical guides and tutorials, or "Medium.com for developers" as another analogy.

 ### Problems we’re trying to solve